Mr-PauI/ESP32-BinForge/README.md

 ## What It Does *Not* Do (Yet)

-- Does **not** currently detect or report structural errors in firmware images
 - Does **not** regenerate SHA-256 hashes
 - Does **not** validate injected data correctness beyond checksum updates
 - Does **not** strip SHA-256 hashes, meaning reprocessing a merged or validated binary should be currently avoided as the SHA-256 could be misinterpretted as a image header.